kohana/userguide/guide/tutorials.orm.md

 ### Validation

 ORM is integrated tightly with the [Validate] library.
-The ORM provides the following members for validation
+The ORM provides the following members for validation:

 * _rules
 * _callbacks